cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/mapreduce-programs.rst

 MapReduce and Transactions
 ==========================
 When you run a MapReduce that interacts with datasets, the system creates a long-running transaction.
-Similar to the transaction of a flowlet, here are some rules to follow:
+Similar to the transaction of a service handler, here are some rules to follow:

 - Reads can only see the writes of other transactions that were committed